 Some bacteria, viruses, and parasites are more harmful than others.
 And some can cause severe food poisoning but not death.

-The problem is that there is no way to know which type is present in pork meat.
-That is why it is crucial to only cook fresh pork meat and to cook it until its internal temperature has reached at least 145ºF (63ºC).
+The problem with consuming undercooked pork is that there is no way to know which type is present in pork meat.
+That is why it is crucial always to cook fresh pork meat and to cook it until its internal temperature has reached at least 145ºF (63ºC).

 The most common bacteria that you can find on pork include E.coli and Salmonella.
-Other harmful types are Staphylococcus aureus and Listeria monocytogenes.
+Other harmful types are Staphylococcus aureus and Listeria monocytogenes, which all die after cooking pork.

 Amount Of Bacteria